wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 This was easy.
 But still nothing really new.
 Let’s go a little bit deeper.

-Let’s change the string `Hello RESTEasy` into something new and call the service again (but without restarting `quarkus dev`—that’s a key point to make).
+Let’s change the string `Hello RESTEasy` and call the service again (but without restarting `quarkus dev`—that’s a key point to make).

 ```bash
 $ http :8080/hello